Isklar

-Isklar (ice clear in Norwegian) is a brand of still and sparkling natural mineral water from the Folgefonna Glacier of Norway.
+Isklar (/no/; "ice clear" in Norwegian) is a brand of still and sparkling natural mineral water from the Folgefonna Glacier of Norway.
 It was first launched in the United Kingdom in early 2008 but has since been discontinued.
 The company was backed by a global conglomerate, the Indian-based Siva Group, SABCO, and Jova holdings.

 The company

 Isklar is based in the Hardanger region of Norway.
 The source for Isklar water is the Folgefonna glacier.
-The bottling plant is located in Ullensvang, Hordaland.
+The bottling plant is located in Ullensvang Municipality in Vestland county.

 Awards

 Isklar water comes in a bottle which features a distinctive pattern, inspired by the glacier from which the water derives.
 This bottle design by bluemarlin Brand Design has won many awards including the following: